EltionBehrami/Apple-Music-Clone/README.md

 Users can personalize their music experience by creating and managing playlists.
 The implementation includes CRUD operations for playlists, ensuring a tailored and consistent playlist experience across devices.

+This code snippet is part of a Redux reducer handling actions related to adding or removing songs from playlists in a music app.

 ```javacript
 case ADD_SONG_TO_PLAYLIST:
         const { playlistId, songId } = action.payload;